What is the best coffee dessert?

 Box of chocolate wafer cookies, crushed; 2 tablespoons sugar; 2 teaspoons instant espresso powder or instant coffee powder; 3 ounces semisweet chocolate, chopped; 6 tablespoons unsalted butter, melted, hot;

 Blend until moist crumbs form.
-Press crumbs onto bottom and up sides of 9-inch-diameter springform pan with 2 3/4-inch-high sides.
+Press crumbs onto the bottom and sides of a 9-inch-diameter springform pan with 2 3/4-inch-high sides.

 Make The Filling With: